Using Remote Sensing Tools to Enhance the Recovery of Alberta’s Native Trout in the Eastern Slopes

 Using high-density lidar to identify and characterize potentially fish-bearing streams.

-We will explore the use of new high-density lidar technology and datasets to identify small, potentially fish-bearing streams and channels and derive stream attributes including width, sinuosity, gradients, and shade regimes.
+The new high-density LiDAR data will allow us to identify small, potentially fish-bearing streams and channels and derive stream attributes including width, sinuosity, gradients, and shade regimes.
 These would be highly useful for understanding which streams are physically suitable as fish habitat, and which are likely or unlikely to contain spawning, rearing, and accessible upstream areas.
 High resolution maps of ditches and other stream-adjacent features will also help estimate sedimentation.

 Study Area 1 is situated near the town of Hinton, home base for fRI Research.
 These watersheds include the Upper McLeod, Embarras, and Wildhay, part of the Athabasca watershed, where bull and Athabasca rainbow trout are observed.